KeisGSmit/5IngredientFoods/README.md

 - I was able to dynamically add content fields and recieved inspiration from [Sanwebe](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery)
 - To be able to add the instructions and ingredients as an array to my collection in MongoDB, [Miklos](https://github.com/Sarosim) helpped me
+- [Igor](https://github.com/bravoalpha79) assisted me in being able to get data to show up in recipe.html